SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 If you implement a ``willSet`` observer, it is passed the new property value as a constant parameter for you to check and use.
-The ``didSet`` observer is not passed the new property value, because it can access the new value directly as usual via the property's name.
+The ``didSet`` observer is not passed the new property value, because it can access the new value as usual via the property's name.

 Here's an example of ``willSet`` and ``didSet`` in action: